 No, you can decide to stay outside the ITCILO campus.
 However, we would recommend to look for a place not far from the campus because the training lessons start at 8.30 AM everyday (some days in which study visits are scheduled you may be required to be at the campus at 7.30).

-Before you apply for this master course, please make sure that you match the participants' profile and fulfill the participation's requirements.
+Before you apply for this Master, please make sure that you match the participants' profile and fulfill the participation's requirements.

 Important: the application form must be filled and submitted on-line here.

-The selection of participants for this programme will be made by a selection committee consisting of ITCILO and Turin University representatives.
-The selection committee shall place no restrictions on the eligibility of men and women to participate, under conditions of equality, in the programme.
+The selection of participants for this Master will be made by a selection committee consisting of ITCILO and Turin University representatives.
+The selection committee shall place no restrictions on the eligibility of men and women to participate, under conditions of equality, in the Master.

 The selection criteria will include academic and professional qualifications, experience, organization of origin, country of origin, and gender balance.

-The course will not take place with fewer than 18 participants.
+The Master will not take place with fewer than 18 participants.
 The maximum number of participants will be 35.

-The following are essential for admission to this programme:
+The following are essential for admission to this Master:

 For the distance learning phase, you will need: